49ers cheerleader takes knee during national anthem

 A San Francisco 49ers cheerleader took a knee during the national anthem before Thursday night's game against the Oakland Raiders.
-It's believed to be the first time an NFL cheerleader has joined the protest movement started by former 49er Colin Kaepernick two years ago and repeated by dozens of players.
+Although it wasn't immediately clear why she went down to one knee, it's believed to be the first time an NFL cheerleader has kneeled since the start of a protest movement initiated by former 49er Colin Kaepernick two years ago and repeated by dozens of players.

 At least two photos were shared on social media of the unidentified cheerleader kneeling in the end zone as her teammates stood during the anthem.